Skip to main content

 (B) Entries can be taken from commercial tracks and private and public stabling facilities approved by the permit holder.

 (C) All horses shipping in to race must be at the track where they are to race at a time designated by the permit holder.
-At no time shall the designated arrival time for horses shipping in to race be less than two hours prior to post time of the race in which the horse is scheduled to participate.
+At no time shall the designated arrival time for horses shipping in to race be less than four hours prior to post time of the race in which the horse is scheduled to participate.
+The stewards may determine a reasonable grace period in case of unavoidable delay.

 Supplemental Information